About Tacoma City Ballet

 • Miss Kristin Olson, School Faculty

 Miss Olson received her classical ballet training at Tacoma City Ballet School under the tutelage of Miss Erin Ceragioli.
-She later attended Western Washington University where she continued her dance training and received her BA.
+She later attended Western Washington University where she continued her dance training and received her Bachelor of Arts.
 In 2012, she moved to South Korea and became a faculty member for an English immersion elementary school.
 Aside from teaching English, Miss Olson also started a very successful after school dance program.
-Following her great love of dance and movement, Miss Olson ventured to Thailand in 2016 to immerse herself in the study of Yoga and its instruction.
+In the spirit of her great love of dance and movement, Miss Olson ventured to Thailand in 2016 to immerse herself in the study of Yoga and its instruction.
 After moving back to the United States, Miss Olson became the Arts Program Director, as well as Dance Instructor, for the Gordon Family YMCA.
 From 2018-2020, she served as the Arts Director for the entire program.
 In 2021, Miss Olson returned to Tacoma City Ballet and serves as a Faculty Member of Tacoma City Ballet School.

 Theatrical Production Staff